-Zinklar’s Trend Report on Spending Habits 2019 gave us a lot to think about: from how we spend our money to the strategies we adopt to spend less, consumers are conscious of the future and plan ahead for rainy days.
+Zinklar’s Trend Report on Consumer Spending Habits UK gave us a lot to think about: from how we spend our money to the strategies we adopt to spend less, consumers are conscious of the future and plan ahead for rainy days.
 We have two takeaways from our report that got us thinking about consumer spending habits, and we’re sharing them with you.
-There’s plenty more insights and data in our infographic, which you can download below:
+There are plenty more insights and data in our infographic, which you can download below:

 Budget management apps are (already) the next big thing

 Challenger banks such as Monzo and Revolut have taken note of this trend, and the last couple of years record an exponential increase in the popularity of disruptive digital banks.
 Consumers have eagerly welcomed them.
-App based online banking that’s easy to sign up for, doesn’t make money management fussy, and limits fees and hidden account expenses is a sought out and valuable service.
+App-based online banking that’s easy to sign up for, doesn’t make money management fussy, and limits fees and hidden account expenses is a sought and valuable service.

-We’re watching a shake down of the banking industry’s customer service, in real-time.
-Traditional banks are unexpectedly facing fierce competition to challengers that were able to recognise consumers’ needs, before the industry could.
-It’s a true testament to the power of market research, which allowed for a sleek recognition, disruption and occupation of an age-old market.
+We’re watching a shake-down of the banking industry’s customer service, in real-time.
+Traditional banks are unexpectedly facing fierce competition from challengers that were able to recognize consumers’ needs before the industry could.
+It’s a true testament to the power of market research, which allowed for a sleek recognition, disruption, and occupation of an age-old market.

 Why such caution?
 4 out of 10 consumers are either saving less money, have never saved, or are struggling to reach the end of the month.
 Only 2 in 10 consumers feel like they’re saving more than before.
 The RSA´s 2018 findings echo our own.
-Nearly one third (and sometimes 40%) of people lack confidence in their ability to support themselves in the future and “maintain a decent quality of life”.
-Precarity in the UK has inched upwards in the years after the 2007 crisis, and changes in the nature of employment contracts mean that workers enjoy less rights, are more easily employed, and just as easily fired.
-The prevalence of zero-hour contracts, temp contracts, virtual employers and the gig economy have put on the pressure for consumers to set aside money for rainier days.
-So, how far does precarity affect consumers in the UK?
-And how does it impact their spending and saving habits?
+Nearly one-third (and sometimes 40%) of people lack confidence in their ability to support themselves in the future and “maintain a decent quality of life”.
+Precarity in the UK has inched upwards in the years after the 2007 crisis, and changes in the nature of employment contracts mean that workers enjoy fewer rights, are more easily employed, and are just as easily fired.
+The prevalence of zero-hour contracts, temp contracts, virtual employers, and the gig economy have put on pressure consumers to set aside money for rainier days.
+So, how far does precarity affect people in the UK?
+And how does it impact consumer spending habits?
 1 of 10 people won’t have saved in their lifetime, and 1 of 10 people struggle to reach the end of the month.
 A sobering thought.

 So what should companies do in light of this prudent mood in the consumer market?
-For one, we think taking Monzo and other disruptive bank’s example is a good idea.
-Consumers still want to have fun, and entertainment activities as well as eating out continue to be an important part of consumer’s lives.
-For example, 1 in 3 consumers would spend a payrise of 10% in going out to venues, restaurants, or events.
+For one, we think taking Monzo and other disruptive banks’ examples is a good idea.
+Consumers still want to have fun, and entertainment activities as well as eating out continues to be an important part of consumers’ lives.
+For example, 1 in 3 consumers would spend a pay rise of 10% on going out to venues, restaurants, or events.

 Now more than ever, it’s essential to be Customer Centric